bilal-fazlani/commanddotnet/docs/Help/help.md

 ### UsageAppName

-When specified, this value will be used and `UsageAppNameStyle` will be ignored.
+When specified, this value will be used {application} in `Usage: {application}`.  `UsageAppNameStyle` will be ignored.

 ### Template variables

-The CommandAttribute supports the use of template variables to be used in help.
+The CommandAttribute supports the use of template variables to be used in help.  `%AppName%` will be replaced with application name as determined above.

 See docs for [Commands > Template variables](../Commands/commands.md#template-variables) for details.